kiranreddy121/Crisis-Monitoring-Project/README.md

 # Crisis-Monitoring-Project

-This project was developed as part of the Google Summer of Code (GSoC) candidate assessment.
 The goal is to build a lightweight yet powerful pipeline to extract, analyze, and map crisis-related discussions from Reddit using Natural Language Processing (NLP).

 ---